-In essence, the Carnival HUB app is a digital Fun Times.
+The Carnival HUB app is essentially a digital Fun Times.
 Now, instead of packing a highlighter and carrying paper around to keep track of all the fun activities happening throughout the day, you can simply open the HUB app to see what’s going on around the ship.

 3. Notifications for favorites

-If you’re scrolling through the list of onboard activities and see something that interests you, you can “favorite” that activity with a star.
-Then, the app will send you a notification 15 minutes before the start of that activity to remind you – you know, just in case you dozed off while sunbathing on lido or got carried away at the casino.
+If you’re scrolling through the list of onboard activities and see something that interests you, you can “favorite” that activity by marking it with a star.
+The HUB app will then send you a notification 15 minutes before the start of that activity to remind you what’s going on and where it’s happening – you know, just in case you dozed off while sunbathing on lido or got carried away at the casino.

-Although the app itself is free, it also offers a chat feature that allows you to communicate with other friends and family who are onboard for a one-time fee of $5.
-(This is $5 per cruise, not to be confused with the “Social” Internet package that costs $5 per day.)
-This cost is per device.
+Although the app itself is free, there’s also a chat feature that allows you to communicate with other friends and family who are onboard for a one-time fee of $5.
+This is $5 per cruise per person – not to be confused with the Internet package cost, which is separate and not needed for either the app or the chat feature.

 5. Food and drink